 According to the Patent Law of the PRC (which was promulgated by the SCNPC on March 12, 1984, last amended on December 27, 2008 and came into effect on October 1, 2009) and the Implementing Rules of the Patent Law of the PRC (which was promulgated by the China Patent Bureau Council on January 19, 1985, amended on January 9, 2010 and came into effect on February 1, 2010), the term "invention-creations" refers to inventions, utility models and designs.
-The duration of a patent right for inventions shall be 20 years and the duration of a patent right for utility models and designs and designs and the duration of a patent right for utility models and designs the patent being exploited without the prior authorization of the patentee, that is to say an infringement upon the patent right of the patentee.
+The duration of a patent right for inventions shall be 20 years and the duration of a patent right for utility models and designs shall be 10 years, both commencing from the filling date.
+In the event a dispute arises due to a patent being exploited without the prior authorization of the patentee, that is to say an infringement upon the patent right of the patentee.
 In addition, pursuant to the Patent Law of the PRC, which was released on October 17, 2020 and came into effect on June 1, 2021, the duration of a patent right for designs shall be 15 years, all commencing from the application date.